CS-3035-2025/cs-3035-2025.github.io/en_CA/pages/CS3035-fall-syllabus.md

 ### Missed Tests and Other In-Class Activities

 If a quiz or other in-class assessment is missed, students must contact the instructor and as soon as possible.
 If a valid reason is provided for the missed activity, grades will likely be shifted to other items in the same grade category.
 Rescheduling these activities will likely not be feasible.

+## AI Usage in this Course Statement

+This AI Usage Statements been adapted and expanded upon from the personal AI statements of Dr. Matt McGuire, Connor Wilson, and informed by the "Guiding Principles for the Use of Generative AI at UNB".

+### Instructor Use of AI

+To the best of the knowledge of the teaching team, generative artificial intelligence (AI) has not been used to develop the main content of this course (i.e., it may have been used in support of authoring by clarifying ideas, providing feedback, or brainstorming, but no content comes directly from AI other than some cited multimedia content).
+All materials are authored by the teaching team, our trusted colleagues, or drawn from referenced sources such as a textbook, research articles, or other scholarly work.

+### Ownership and Privacy

+Student work is the intellectual property of the student.
+The teaching team will not upload student submissions to external AI platforms.

+Teaching assistants will be informed that they should not use AI tools to grade or provide feedback on student work.

+Course materials are owned by the professors or the cited authors/sources.
+Students are not permitted to upload course content (slides, assignments, readings, etc.) to external AI tools or platforms.

+### Student Use of AI

+Generative AI tools (e.g., GitHub Copilot, ChatGPT, Copilot in VS Code) can sometimes support learning in programming courses, but they must be used thoughtfully and ethically.
+The purpose of this course is for you to develop problem-solving and coding skills.
+AI should support your learning process, not replace it.
+If you\'re using AI tools for coding assistance, debugging, or as a brainstorming tool, it's important to remember that "Generative AI is not an author and should only be used to improve code quality and readability, with caution."
+Importantly, if a student is ever in doubt about the appropriate use of AI in this course, then they should ask they professor(s).

+#### Permitted Uses (with disclosure):\
+You may use AI tools in the following ways, provided you document how you used them:

+-   **Brainstorming approaches to a programming problem** (e.g., asking AI to outline different algorithmic strategies).

+-   **Clarifying syntax or library usage** (e.g., "show me how to center align a button in a pane").

+-   **Debugging assistance** (e.g., suggesting possible reasons for a compiler error, but you must verify and test fixes yourself).

+-   **Explaining concepts** (e.g., asking for an explanation of recursion).

+-   **Code formatting and cleanup** (e.g., assistance in and feedback on formatting code and guidance on how it might be used).

+-   **Help manage projects and tasks**, by providing assistance with tools including version control and collaboration tools.

+-   **Gather and organize research materials** related to software development and computer science topics.

+-   **Generation of Multimedia Content** in support of your programming projects (e.g., icons or images) that are not core concepts of the course.
+These should be well cited (see below).

+#### Not Permitted:\
+AI tools must not be used as a shortcut to bypass core learning.
+Specifically, you may not:

+-   **Submit AI-generated solutions as your own** work (e.g., copying and pasting full code solutions).

+-   **Rely on AI for algorithm design** without understanding the reasoning or being able to explain it.

+-   **Perform analysis and interpretation that requires critical thinking and understanding** of the subject matter.

+-   **Use AI to generate assessment answers** (code, text, or other for assignments, projects, or exams) without explicit permission.

+-   **Upload assignment instructions or your own solutions to public AI tools** that store data, since these risks sharing intellectual property.

+-   **Skip personal debugging and** **testing** by using AI fixes only.

+#### Student Responsibility:\
+When you use AI, you must:

+-   Clearly **acknowledge what tool you used and for what purpose** (e.g., "Used ChatGPT to suggest possible approaches for handling null values.
+Final solution written, tested, and verified by me.").

+-   Ensure that the final submission **reflects your own understanding**: you should be able to explain every line of your code without AI assistance.

+-   **Verify your solutions** for correctness and compliance with course expectations.

+### Citing AI Use

+When you use AI in your coursework, you should include the following declaration of generative AI or other AI tool by clearly including the following:\
+*\[NAME TOOL / SERVICE\] was used in order to \[REASON\].
+After using this tool/service, the author(s) reviewed and edited the content as needed and take full responsibility for the content.
+The author(s) believe that this fits into the course regulations for AI use because
+\[REASON\].*

 ## Academic Offences